Homepage | Contributions by volumes | Search | Instructions to authors | Editorial Board

 Pfleger V., 1999: České názvy živočichů III.
 Měkkýši (Mollusca) [Czech terms of animals III.
 Molluscs (Mollusca)]. – Národní muzeum, Praha, 108 pp. ISBN 80-7036-099-2 (in Czech)

 Petersen A., Peel J. & Sidon B., 1982: Snails of the genus Anisus. – In: Molluscan fauna of the Czech Republic, Buček J. & Winston L. (eds) Academia, Praha, pp. 145–158.

 Article published in a collection:

-Dvořák L., 2004: Vodní měkkýši Lipna [Freshwater molluscs of the Lipno Reservoir]. – In: Aktuality šumavského výzkumu II, Dvořák L. & Šustr P. (eds) sborník z konference, Srní 4.–7. října 2004: 176–179.
+Dvořák L., 2004: Vodní měkkýši Lipna [Freshwater molluscs of the Lipno Reservoir]. – In: Aktuality šumavského výzkumu II, Dvořák L. & Šustr P. (eds) sborník z konference, Srní 4.–7. října 2004: 176–179. (in Czech)

 Images and tables

 inserted into the text file or submitted separately.
 When submitted in